Health Anxiety Test: Are You a Cyberchondriac?

 Building a support network

-If you're going through relationship difficulties linked to this issue, don't hesitate to analyze your couple conversations to better understand the dynamics at play.
+If you are going through relationship difficulties linked to this issue, do not hesitate to analyze your couple conversations to better understand the dynamics at work.
+Take the Psy Test → — 60 questions, anonymous, PDF report (€2.99). 🔗 Analyze your conversations with ScanMyLove — Anxiety distorts communication.
+An objective read of your chats can help.

 FAQ